A Guide to Full-Time RV Living in Alabama

 Boondocking Regulations

 You can go boondocking on Alabama’s public lands.
-State lands and national forests are home to some excellent Alabama boondocking locations.
-Some great places to go boondocking in Alabama include Talladega National Forest, Tuskegee National Forest, and Blue Creek Park.
+National forests are home to some excellent Alabama boondocking locations.
+Some great places to go boondocking in Alabama include Talladega National Forest, or Tuskegee National Forest.

-When you’re boondocking, be sure to “Leave No Trace” of your presence behind in order to preserve natural areas.
+When you’re boondocking, be sure to “Leave No Trace” in order to preserve natural areas.
 Different camping areas have different rules about maximum stay lengths, camper sizes, and other topics.
 You should look into the specific rules of whichever place you decide to camp.

 RV Insurance Requirements